INCEPTdk/adaptr/cran-comments.md

 ## Resubmission

-This is a resubmission of a minor release, fixing a moved URL an invalid file URI in a function documentation.
+This is a resubmission of a minor release, fixing a moved URL and an invalid file URI in a function documentation.
 Comments for original submission below.

 ## Release summary